 American Cancer Society estimates that more than 120,000 new cases of Melanoma are diagnosed each year.
 Anyone who has more than 100 moles is at greater risk for melanoma.

-What are the ABCDs of Melanoma?
-If you notice a mole, bump, or patch on the skin on your foot or leg that meets any of the following criteria, make an appointment:
+Learn the ABCDs of Melanoma.
+Any mole, bump, or patch on your foot or leg that meets any of the following criteria, should be checked:

-- Asymmetry - If the lesion is divided in half, the sides don't match.
+Asymmetry - If the mole is divided in half, the sides don't match.

-- Diameter – The lesion is wider than a pencil eraser (greater than 6 mm).
+Diameter – The mole is wider than a pencil eraser (greater than 6 mm).